 Last month in an interview, while answering whether US military bases would be permitted to stay in Pakistan to conduct cross-border counter-terrorism campaigns against Taliban, ISIS, and Al-Qaida, Prime Minister Imran Khan said that he would “absolutely not” allow any such activity from Pakistan into Afghanistan.
 This reaction of the Prime Minister appeased many people inside the country but most of the analysts and foreign policy experts were stunned by this.

 Many foreign policy experts have criticized this statement by the PM, suggesting that the government adopt a prudent approach while dealing with the US, given the economic and political plight of the country.
-Such reaction of Pakistan could isolate the country internationally as most of the international institutions and Arab countries are under the influence of the US.
+Pakistan and US relations have always been hot and cold, and such a reaction by Pakistan could isolate the country internationally as most of the international institutions and Arab countries are under the influence of the US.

 Similarly, such statements will create a gulf between the US and Pakistan which could be further exacerbated by the arch-rival of the country, India.
 Pakistan is already facing the ramifications of its inclination towards the US in the previous Cold War between the Soviet Union and the US.
 On the other hand, India opted to remain neutral at that time and this policy helped the country to lure both the states to attract India towards them through different sorts of economic and military deals.